Elementary School Handbooks

 • to not interfere in the games of others.

-• Students respect their personal space as well as others (Refer to general school rules for examples)
+• respect the personal space of others (Refer to general school rules for examples)

 Disciplinary Action